 - Supplier Information Management allowing for self-declaration as well as tying financial transactions to the maintenance and submission of compliance documents, so you always know who you are doing business with.

 - Sourcing Optimization that allows you to strategically award your business based on a blend of non-financial and financial metrics ensuring a balance of cost and risk sensitivity.

-- Supply Chain Design and Planning to perform continuous modeling of international supply chains and prescribe alternate flows when adding or removing suppliers from your portfolio.
+- Supply Chain Design and Planning to perform continuous modeling of international supply chains, to create a digital supply chain twin and implement scenario planning, which then enable you to prescribe alternate flows when adding or removing suppliers from your portfolio.

 Changing this from a procedurally cumbersome compliance process to a competitive advantage is attainable when you work with the recognized leader in business spend management.